jcpeeps/RuDASA-2024/markdown/resources/resource/portal/general-clinic.md

 section: '0'
 ---

+#### Introduction

+    There are several resources useful to have in the back pocket.
+Make sure that they are all available off line (e.g. save them in PDF format or download them for off line use in the apps).
+    Chat to your colleagues at the hospital about apps they find useful.

+#### Key Guidelines

+- Your biggest friend is the EMG app: https://emguidance.com/: go to the guidelines tab and add all the guidelines that you want to be able to access off line – internet can be fickle!
+This includes your all your EMLs as well as ART guidelines etc.

 <!--
     This is a comment and is not displayed on the website.
 Do not alter this text between arrows (->).